gamermount56/sdk-readme/README.md

 + We provide the Osmo SDK '*As Is*' with no guarantees.

 For any other questions, contact sdk@playosmo.com or send a message on the TangiblePlay SDK slack channel you should have been invited to.

+<br><br>

+# Future Plans
+We need your help!

++ What would you like to see change, added, removed from the SDK?
++ What expectations did we not meet?
++ What was confusing?
++ What didn't work?
++ What did work?

+Get in touch with us (through the slack channel or sdk@playosmo.com).